-There are 3 restaurants.
 The evening buffet is served in the main restaurant and specialises in 'Alpandina' cuisine, a combination of local Andean produce and alpine techniques.
 Puye Restuarant has a more intimate atmosphere, while the barbecue by the river offers grilled trout and meat.
 There are 2 bars, a library, a living room with a large fireplace and a games room.
-Don't miss the 3 private thermal baths which are fed by volcanic hot springs - a perfect place to relax under a star-filled sky after a day of exploring the Colca Valley!
+Don't miss the hotel's 4 private thermal pools which are fed by volcanic hot springs - a perfect place to relax under a star-filled sky after a day of exploring the Colca Valley!

 Open: Colca Lodge is open all year.

 Activities: Exploring the Colca Valley, trekking, horse riding, guided trekking in Colca Canyon, watching Andean condors, visiting the pre-Inca ruins at Uyo Uyo and local villages.
 Guests can hire mountain bikes for independent exploration.
-At the lodge guests can indulge is spa treatments and bathe in the thermal springs by the river and relax in the gardens.
+Some excursions need to be paid for locally.
+At the lodge guests can indulge in spa treatments, bathe in the thermal springs by the river and relax in the gardens.

-Facilities: There are 3 restaurants and 3 bars with a wide choice of meals and drinks.
-The main restaurant serves a buffet each evening, while the more intimate restaurant, Puye, offers a la carte dining and Apandina cuisine, a blend of Andean flavours and alpine techniques.
-There is also a barbeque restaurant near the hot springs.
+Facilities: The restaurant and bar offer a wide choice of meals and drinks.
 There are 3 hot baths by the river, each with water a different temperature.
 The 4th pool contains cold water for a more bracing experience.
 There are separate changing rooms for men and women by the baths.
 The Eco-spa offers massages, body treatments, facials, Jacuzzis and saunas.
 There are pretty gardens.

 Dining: Meals are taken at individual tables.